 He oversaw significant growth of the NY&H and laid its future foundations as a world-class carrier.
 He immediately changed the railroad’s name to the New York Central & Hudson River Railroad when he merged the original New York Central Railroad with his own Hudson River Railroad.
 Later including the New York & Harlem as well, the NYC&HR now held a commanding presence in New York City and after gaining control of the Lake Shore & Michigan Southern it reached Chicago on a northern route that was virtually flat (late known as the Water Level Route), in comparison to PRR’s main line through the Alleghenies.
 The NYC&HR would go on to become the legendary New York Central System.

-Of course, Vanderbilt was not the only railroad tycoon as there were many others.
-There was Collis Huntington who was part of the "Big 4" that helped build the transcontinental Central Pacific Railroad, he also oversaw the growth of the Southern Pacific and Chesapeake & Ohio railroads; Edward Harriman who oversaw the early years of the Union Pacific and also controlled other systems like the Southern Pacific and Illinois Central; and James Hill who was the visionary behind the Great Northern, which spanned the northern states from Minnesota to Washington (his dream of merging the GN, NP, CB&Q, and SP&S was finally realized in 1970).
+Of course, Vanderbilt was not the only baron as there were many others such as Collis Huntington who was part of the "Big 4" that helped build the transcontinental Central Pacific Railroad, he also oversaw the growth of the Southern Pacific and Chesapeake & Ohio railroads; Edward Harriman who oversaw the early years of the Union Pacific and also controlled other systems like the Southern Pacific and Illinois Central; and James Hill who was the visionary behind the Great Northern, which spanned the northern states from Minnesota to Washington (his dream of merging the GN, NP, CB&Q, and SP&S was finally realized in 1970).

 1840: 2,808 Miles